 Figure 2.
-Bat Counts at Frick's Cave from 2014 and 2015.
+Bat Counts at Frick's Cave from 2014 to 2020.

-Jerry Wallace, Jackie Beck, Pete Pattavina & Chris Coppola in Howards Waterfall Cave, 2014.
+Photo 2: A tri-colored bat showing obvious signs of fungal growth caused by WNS.
+Photo by Emily Ferrall.
 Frick's Cave Emergence Counts Summer colony counts at Frick's Cave vary from year to year.
 This is expected because this site is primarily a gray bat (Myotis grisescens) bachelor colony.
 Also, the timing of surveys and different methods used over the years may have contributed to some variation in numbers.
 Even though counts are highly variable, it is still important to look at average numbers over time.
 This long-term data set will help us to make decisions about trends in numbers and conservation measures in the future.
 On August 27, 2005 visual counts estimated 4,490 gray bats exiting the Frick's cave.
 In 2006, visual counts were made for both the main and skylight entrances.
 Visual counts of the main (lower) entrance estimated 551 bats while 7 bats were counted leaving the skylight (upper secondary entrance) for a total of 558 bats.
 In 2007, Frick's was monitored for three consecutive nights using both video cameras and visual counts from June 13-15, to assess nightly variation in numbers.
 Using visual counts the estimates for June 13th was 1,343, June 14th 1,128, and June 15th 2,228).
 Actual counts using the video camera yielded 2,631, 2,146, and 3,497 for the 3 nights, respectively.
 Total counts of bats leaving via the skylight entrance were 14 on June 13th and 13 on June 14th.
 In 2008, Fricks Cave was sampled on three consecutive days (July 7-9).
 Colony size estimates were obtained for the first two days, but on July 9th sampling was halted due to bad weather.
 The visual counts yielded estimates of 3,762 and 3,140 bats emerging during the July 7 and July 8 observations respectively.
 In 2010, lights were positioned better rendering useable video colony estimates, which put colony size at 4,287.
 The T3 software program was used to estimate bat emergence in 2012, with a result of between 5,054 and 6,667 bats.
 The same software was used in 2013 and a total of between 3,275 and 4,275 bats was estimated.
-In 2014, T3 estimated between 2,745 and 2,895 bats Counts were completed in 2015, but have not yet been counted.
-These results will be reported in the 2016 research report.
+In 2014, T3 estimated between 2,745 and 2,895 bats; in 2015 the estimate was between 1,755 and 2,485 bats.
+In 2016, the software estimated there to be 3,156 gray bats emerging from Frick's Cave.
+Emergence counts have not been completed since 2015 because we are waiting on an update to our camera and software system.
+We will resume counts when new equipment is available.

 Figure 3.
-Average counts for emergence counts completed from 2005 to 2014.
-Trina Morris Wildlife Biologist Georgia Dept. of Natural Resources Nongame Conservation Section 2065 U.S. Hwy 278 S.E.
+Average counts for emergence counts completed from 2005 to 2016.
+Trina Morris, Emily Ferrall, and Julia Yearout Georgia Dept. of Natural Resources Wildlife Conservation Section 2065 U.S. Hwy 278 S.E.
 Social Circle, GA 30025-4743